 Fernie Golf Course

-Level of difficulty: Easy green easy
+The trails are now CLOSED.
+Level of difficulty: Easy

 No dogs, snowshoes or walkers on the golf course please.